-The AT-2973SX, AT-2973T, and AT-2973T/4 Broadcom NetXtreme II adapters are a new class of Gigabit Ethernet (GbE) converged network interface controller (C-NIC) that can simultaneously perform accelerated data networking and storage networking on a standard Ethernet network.
-The C-NIC offers acceleration for all popular protocols used in the data center, such as:
+The AT-2973SX, AT-2973T, AT-2973T/4, and AT-VNC10S Broadcom NetXtreme II adapters are a new class of Gigabit Ethernet (GbE) and 10 Gigabit Ethernet (10GbE) converged network interface controllers (C-NIC).
+They can perform accelerated Ethernet data networking and storage networking simultaneously for all popular protocols used in the data center, and include features such as:

-- TCP Offload Engine (TOE) for accelerating TCP - Internet Small Computer Systems Interface (iSCSI) offload for accelerating network storage access featuring centralized boot functionality (iSCSI boot)
+- □ TCP Offload Engine (TOE) for accelerating TCP - Internet Small Computer Systems Interface (iSCSI) offload for accelerating network storage access

-Enterprise networks that use multiple protocols and multiple network fabrics benefit from the C-NICs ability to combine data communications, storage, and clustering over a single Ethernet fabric by boosting server CPU processing performance and memory utilization while alleviating I/O bottlenecks.
+Enterprise networks that use multiple protocols and multiple network fabrics benefit from the C-NICs ability to combine data communications, storage, and clustering over a single Ethernet fabric and to boost server CPU processing performance and memory utilization while alleviating I/O bottlenecks.